-Situated along Lake Tahoe’s eastern edge you’ll find a world of wilderness access at what is known as Spooner Lake and Backcountry.
-One of the four units that make up Lake Tahoe Nevada State Park—which also includes Sand Harbor, Cave Rock, and Van Sickle—promises unrivaled Lake Tahoe hiking, with trails to jewel-esque Marlette Lake, the sweeping views from Marlette Peak—all along a section of the famed 165-mile Tahoe Rim Trail.
-Even though Spooner Lake and the Marlette-Hobart Backcountry have been part of the Nevada State Parks system since 1969, the new Spooner Lake Park Improvement Project will introduce all kinds of new amenities, including a brand new Visitor Center & Amphitheater, which will showcase more than a century of Silver State history, serve as HQ for ranger-led hikes and tours, and create a jumping-off-point to more than 60 miles of multi-use trails throughout this spectacular 13,000 acres worth of Nevada’s Lake Tahoe Basin wilderness.
+Situated along Lake Tahoe’s eastern edge, you’ll find a world of wilderness access at what is known as Spooner Lake and Backcountry State Park.
+One of the four units that make up Lake Tahoe Nevada State Park (which also includes Sand Harbor, Cave Rock, and Van Sickle), Spooner Lake promises unrivaled Lake Tahoe hiking, with trails to jewel-esque Marlette Lake, sweeping views from Marlette Peak—all along a section of the famed 165-mile Tahoe Rim Trail.
+Even though Spooner Lake and the Marlette-Hobart Backcountry have been part of the Nevada State Parks system since 1969, the new Spooner Lake Park Improvement Project will introduce all kinds of new amenities, including a brand new Visitor Center & Amphitheater, which will showcase more than a century of Silver State history, serve as HQ for ranger-led hikes and tours, and create a jumping-off point to more than 60 miles of multi-use trails throughout this spectacular 13,000 acres worth of Nevada’s Lake Tahoe Basin wilderness.

 Many of the lakes and trails that make this Nevada State Park a modern-day recreational playground played integral parts in the Silver State story.
 For example, while the Marlette Flume Trail is now legendary among hikers, trail runners, and especially mountain bikers for its unparalleled Big Blue views, it is named for an innovative and intricate system of chutes through which water moved cut timbers—yep, theme park log ride-style—ultimately to Virginia City, the site of the largest silver strike the planet had ever seen.
 Today, you can hike or bike from the Tahoe Side to Hobart Reservoir in Carson City.
 Back then, timbers arrived via a 4,000-foot tunnel through the mountains, which were then siphoned up a pipeline in Washoe Valley and carried up into Virginia City.
 No other engineering feat of its kind was ever imagined.
 Amazingly, parts of the Marlette Water System are still in use to this day.